Fort Humboldt State Historic Park: Civil War years, 1861–1865

 By the summer of 1861 the American Civil War was well underway, and the resulting national conflict would bring major changes to Fort Humboldt.
 Federal soldiers were recalled to eastern battlefields and were replaced by units of the California Volunteers.
 These volunteers were drawn from local settlers who inaugurated a hard line and violent policy toward the native peoples.

 During the Civil War, Fort Humboldt was the headquarters of the District of Humboldt (also termed the Humboldt Military District), which was part of the Department of the Pacific.
 The District's posts included Fort Bragg and Fort Wright in northern Mendocino County, and extending north through Humboldt County to Fort Gaston in Hoopa and Fort Ter-Waw near Klamath (after the Great Flood of 1862, moved to Camp Lincoln near Crescent City).
 Other posts included Camp Curtis (in Arcata), Camp Iaqua, Fort Seward (in southern Humboldt County), and Camps Baker, Lyon, and Anderson.

+In 1863, a second hospital (replacing an earlier one) was built and is the only original building on the site today.